lupyuen/remote-pinetime-bot/README.md

 Don't use Arm Semihosting when Bluetooth LE processing is ongoing...
 Messages will be dropped and Bluetooth LE clients will automatically disconnect.

+Arm Semihosting should be disabled in production firmware.
+Also, Arm Semihosting may hang when a JLink debugger is connected.
+For `pinetime-rust-mynewt` we disable Arm Semihosting with the GCC flag `-DDISABLE_SEMIHOSTING` in [`targets/nrf52_boot/pkg.yml`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/targets/nrf52_boot/pkg.yml) (for the MCUBoot Bootloader) and in [`targets/nrf52_my_sensor/pkg.yml`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/targets/nrf52_my_sensor/pkg.yml) (for the Application Firmware).

 ## Start Telegram Bot

 To create your own Telegram Bot...